Alan O'Sullivan

 Alan O Sullivan (born 1987) is a Gaelic footballer from County Kerry.
 He has played with Kerry at every level and with his club side Tuosist and later Dr Crokes.

 Club

 At club level he helped Tuosist to the County Novice title in 2008.

 He later joined Dr Crokes in Killarney.
 It was a successful move as in his first season he won a Kerry Senior Football Championship in 2013, he later added a Munster Senior Club Football Championship.
-He won play a part as the club won three titles in a row between 2016-2018, added Munster titles in 2016 and 2018.
+He won play a part as the club won three titles in a row between 2016 and 2018, added Munster titles in 2016 and 2018.
 On St Patricks Day 2017 he was part of the Corkes team who won the All-Ireland Senior Club Football Championship in Croke Park.

 Minor

 He first played with the Kerry GAA minor team in 2004 winning a Munster Championship as a sub, he was also part of the panel that lost the All Ireland final to Tyrone.
 He was a regular member of the team in 2005 but had little success.